Give a little time, make a big difference.

 Due to the COVID-19 virus we are currently unable to accept more volunteers where a home visit is first needed e.g. becoming a fosterer.
 As we are also currently unable to hold any fundraising events people wishing to help with fundraising are asked to defer their contact with us until we are permitted to resume ‘normal’ activity.
 Then please do Contact Us.

-Below is some guidance about the different roles within the Branch.
+Below is some guidance about the different roles and opportunities within the branch/area.

 Essential to the work of Cats Protection, fosterers are responsible for looking after homeless cats and kittens until a new home can be found for them.